EOSIO/welcome/docs/07_tools/02_eosio-helm/index.md

 ## Configuration

-You can customize specific values to be passed to the Helm charts.
+You can customize specific values to be passed to the EOSIO Helm charts.
 You can also configure specific artefacts within the cloud provider.

 ### Customize Values